Mnizich/mattnizich/README.md

 ## About
-I’m a mechanical/robotics engineering student interested in design, prototyping, and controls.
+I’m a junior studying mechanical engineering at Boston University with a concentration in robotics.
 This site highlights my **projects**, **skills**, and **experience**.